 His “depressive” (clinically low) times might appear with anxiety, regret and gloom, irritation, disturbed sleep patterns, lost interest in once-enjoyed activities and lack of energy.

 Family history and brain chemistry are considered factors, but causes for BPD are not clearly established.
 Other acknowledged factors might include drug or alcohol abuse, an excessive amount of high stress.

-New Lifehouse Academy – How We Can Handle Your Son with Bipolar Disorder.
+New Lifehouse – How We Can Help Your Girl with Bipolar Disorder.

 It is essential to receive a proper diagnosis, especially in light of the self-threatening nature of many of behaviors seen with Bipolar Disorder; in some cases, commitment (either voluntary or not) will be called for, allowing treatment to progress.
 Early treatment is critical (as is making sure to differentiate her disorder from chronic depression) especially as there is a high suicide rate among teens with Bipolar Disorder.

 There are medications that can help control BPD symptoms, which should be taken along with therapy from a qualified individual.
 Both are absolutely requisite for a lifetime, since it can be deceptive to feel that symptoms are no longer evident, causing one to think that problems may have evaporated and he’s been cured.